vamshikrrish20/vamshikrrish20/README.md

 🔍 **I'm actively seeking opportunities where I can contribute and grow in the data science field, including roles in freelancing, consulting, and full-time positions.**

+## Let's Connect!
+If you're interested in collaborating on a project or if you know of opportunities where my skills can shine, please feel free to connect with me through [LinkedIn](https://www.linkedin.com/in/vamshikrishnabangaru/).

 ## Skills
 - **Languages**: Python, R, SQL
 - **Tools**: PostgreSQL, MySQL, PowerBi